steven-liou/lsp_lines.nvim/README.md

         current_line_only = true, -- only show virtual lines on cursor line only show_virt_line_events = { "CursorHold" }, -- events to show virtual lines
-        hide_virt_line_events = {"CursorMoved", "InsertEnter"}, -- events o hide virtual lines },
+        hide_virt_line_events = {"CursorMoved", "InsertEnter"}, -- events o hide virtual lines most_severe_level_only = false,  -- only show the most severe level at current line.
+If minimum severity level set above is WARN, then if a line has both two ERROR and one WARN, only the two ERROR will show
+    },
 }
 ```